 Skills for Knowledge Enquiry

-This module offers knowledge and skills in conducting systematic reviews of evidence and critical appraisal of research.
-You will learn the key steps in the process of systematic review such as developing a review question, devising a search strategy, searching electronic databases, screening, critical appraisal and report writing.
-You will have an opportunity to ‘learn by doing’ as you will apply these skills on a review question of your interest.
+Gain knowledge and skills in conducting systematic reviews of evidence and critical appraisal of research.
+You will learn key steps in the process of systematic review such as developing a review question, devising a search strategy and more.

 It is suitable for professionals from a wide range of health and social care backgrounds, as well as students from other academic disciplines.
 Students can study online or on campus.

 - Critically review the broad ontological, epistemological, historical and methodological foundations of health research.

 - Outline, and provide current examples of, different health research approaches and designs e.g. systematic reviews, experimental research, policy and/or historical research.

 - Provide an opportunity to explore power, social and health inequalities and their relevance to health research design and practice.

 - Teach key practical skills required to conduct research in health and social care (systematic literature searching, using research databases, reporting search outcomes, critical appraisal including quality assessment) within the context of multi-disciplinary team-working.

 On successful completion of the module, you should be able to:

 - Conduct a systematic literature search in response to a specific health and social care research question.